 Placement in Home

 If you have the opportunity to build or remodel your home, the laundry room should be located in an area without stairs.
 If the home is two story, consider a laundry chute from the second floor to avoid having to carry baskets of clothes down steps.

-A laundry room near the master bedroom usually eliminates the most amount of walking.
+A laundry room near the primary bedroom usually eliminates the most amount of walking.